-Included in accounts payable at March 31, 2023 is \$3,150 (June 30, 2022 - \$31,219) for expenses due to key management personnel and companies controlled by key management personnel.
+Included in accounts payable at June 30, 2023 is \$59,091 (June 30, 2022 - \$31,219) for expenses due to key management personnel and companies controlled by key management personnel.
+Amounts were non-interest bearing, unsecured and due on demand.
 These transactions were in the normal course of operations.